 Fate had me arrive in Banff, Alberta on a Western Canadian road trip in early 2007, where, on my last day in town and an hour before closing, I happened to come across a museum exhibit in its final weeks, featuring two deceased residents of Banff, Peter and Catharine Whyte.
 They had left behind a legacy in mountain painting as well as the spellbinding story of their lives.
 As I was wandering though the Whyte Museum of the Canadian Rockies, soaking up the story and the displays, I felt like meeting two new friends.
 Peter and Catharine were so very present in that exhibit, one of the most exquisitely curated ones I had ever seen.
 The values in their story that were instantly evident to me included the powerful combination of passion, generosity and modesty.
 This was not just the legacy of two passionate artists, it was not only the story of two modestly anonymous philanthropists and it was not only a love story.
 This was a celebration of art, love and life, an example of having the courage to trusting one’s heart unshakably and finding one’s home in life, in one’s passion and in each other.
 I immediately altered my travel plans and began my research on Peter and Catharine Whyte with a growing urge to make a film telling their story to the world.
 The Canadian Rocky Mountains deserve nothing less than a big screen, which is why I was adamant that my production take the form of a feature film.

 Our fiercely talented and collegial cast is led by Canadian treasures, Juan Riedinger and newcomer Julie Lynn Mortensen, bringing the story to life in a way that exceeded all my expectations.
 They are joined by a stellar supporting cast, including Kate Mulgrew, Peter Strauss, Torrance Coombs, Kristin Griffith, Christian Campbell as well as Rutger Hauer and Wallace Shawn.
-I am particularly proud of our crews in Alberta, Quebec and Massachusetts whose contributions are immeasurable.
+I am particularly proud of our crews in California, British Columbia, Alberta, Quebec, Massachusetts, New York, Bermuda, the Netherlands, Germany, the Czech Republic and Hungary.
+Last but not least, I am so proud of the great Judy Collins and her contribution of the film’s original theme song, “Stars in My Eyes.”

-DRAWING HOME will be an opportunity to visit stunning Western Canada, a truly humbling part of the world, and invite to a reflection about the art of human partnerships as well as the meaning of "home".
+DRAWING HOME offers the opportunity to visit stunning Western Canada, a truly humbling part of the world, and invite to a reflection about the art of human partnerships as well as the meaning of “home.”

 Margarethe Baillou, Producer